-What is URL & Slug?
+What Is a URL Slug?

 For example, Consider the following URL: